OpenSLO/OpenSLO/website/README.md

 - `make website/build` writes the website to `website/site/`.
 - `make website/check` lints Python and tests schema generation through MkDocs.
 - `make check` runs all repository checks, including YAML example validation.
-- `make format` formats Python files and the spelling dictionary.
+- `make format` formats Python files.

 For one command, use `devbox run -- make website/serve` instead of opening a shell.
 Run all commands below from the repository root unless stated otherwise.